 A TCXO or external signal source can easily be used in place of a conventional XTAL and should be connected to the XIN pin.
-The incoming clock signal is recommended to have a peak-to-peak swing in the range of 600 mV to 1.4 V and ac-coupled to the XIN pin.
-If the peak-to-peak swing of the TCXO exceeds 1.4 V peak-to-peak, then dc coupling to the XIN pin should be used.
+The incoming clock signal is recommended to be peak-to-peak swing in the range of 600 mV to 1.4 V and ac-coupled to the XIN pin.
+If the peak-to-peak swing of the TCXO exceeds 1.4 V, then dc coupling to the XIN pin should be used.
 The maximum allowed swing on XIN is 1.8 V peak-to-peak.